tiadrop/async-queue/README.md

 const queue = new AsyncQueue();

 // enqueue a task with a Promise-like interface:
-// (enqueue() returns a promise that forwards the task's resolution) const text = await queue.promise<Response>(resolve => {
+// (enqueuing methods return a promise that forwards the task's resolution) const text = await queue.promise<Response>(resolve => {
     fetch(someUrl).then(resolve);
 }).then(r => r.text());